maelys-mcardle/snowflake/docs/hello-world.md

 * The second parameter can be a literal or a bank.
 A bank is a place in memory to store things.
 This isn't that.
 This is a literal, which is a value.
 In this case, the text "Hello, World!".
+* `;; Display "Hello, World!"` is an optional comment that explains what the line does.
+Sometimes it's not obvious just from reading the line of code.

 [1]: language-reference.md
 [2]: interpreter.md